Header image courtesy of EvergreenPlanet (via Shutterstock)

 There is variation in how long different Tibetan regions celebrate Losar, but all celebrations treat the first three days as the most crucial and important time.
 On the first day, Lama-Losar, Tibetans visit monasteries to pay respect to lamas and in return, receive blessings for the following year.
 This day is traditionally reserved for family time.
 The next day, Gyalpo-Losar, is for official public celebrations and festivities.
 And on the final day, Chokyong-Losar, is dedicated to honouring guardian deities and spirits with the hoisting of prayer flags, as “chokyong” literally translates to “guardian deities.”

 Tibetans are careful in their arrangements of chod-shom, or holy altars.
-These altars are seen as the Tibetan way of demonstrating gratitude and to ask for blessings for the new year.
-The centerpiece is Derkha, which is a pile of Khases (Tibetan fried cookies) on top of Bongbu-achok, a dough fried in hot boiling oil.
-There are different ways of arranging Derkha, but official public ones are alway arranged with the mouth facing downwards, whereas private ones are face up.
+These altars are seen as the Tibetan way of demonstrating gratitude and asking for blessings for the new year.
+The centrepiece is Derkha, which is a pile of Khases (Tibetan fried cookies) on top of Bongbu-achok, a dough fried in hot boiling oil.
+There are different ways of arranging Derkha, but official public ones are always arranged with the mouth facing downwards, whereas private ones are face up.
 Families will put snacks and delicacies into the upward-facing mouth.
-This difference is largely attributed to the idea that public officials should listen to public thoughts and opinions and a downward facing Derhka reflects that the sense of humility.
+This difference is largely attributed to the idea that public officials should listen to public thoughts and opinions and a downward-facing Derhka reflects that sense of humility.

 In addition, Tibetans also place seven bowls, signifying seven different offerings to Buddha.
 Yon-chab is the offering for teachings, Lo-puth is an offering of young wheat shoots for a good harvest, Chang-phuth holds the first bowl of Tibetan barley beer made for the New Year, Lug-go holds a sheep's head made out of dough, and Chemar refers to wheat grains and roasted barley flour, separated and placed into a wooden container called Bo.